TStesco/tstesco.github.io/_posts/2016-05-04-ubuntu-install.md

 tags: [software]
 ---

-I use Ubuntu 16.04 LTS on my laptop, it's the base for what I use on production servers and I think its just a fantastic OS generally.
+I use Ubuntu 16.04 LTS on my laptop, it's the base for what I use in production and I think its a fantastic OS generally.
 Like any good engineer I appreciate (semi)frequent maintence, so I do a fresh reinstall of my OS and system software every few months.
 Partly to get rid of packages installed to test things I no longer use and have forgotten about (sorry emscripten), and partly because it makes me feel zen.
 I decided to make my own guide with the bash scripts and host it here so I can access it from my freshly installed OS.

 <h2 class="section-heading">Steps</h2>
 <ol>